 "You got a point.
 But there's more to it.
 People think gambling is fun."

 "Well, if losing money entertains you, fine," Bud conceded.
 "You can binge on bingo at the church, or perfect a system at the track, or get blackjacked at the casinos.
-Or you can join a friendly football pool, which, even though it's the fairest game around, is illegal since the State doesn't get a share.
+Or you can join a friendly football pool, which, even though it's the fairest game around, the State doesn't get a share if it's not reported as income.
 With all these choices why should the State be in the gaming business?
 Wouldn't it be better to privatize this 'Bureau of Public Amusement?'"

 "All right, but if the State didn't sell lottery tickets, the gangsters would fill the vacuum with their numbers racket."